report change of employer to insurance

 FAQ

-If your salary falls below the annual income threshold for 2025: €73,800, you will generally be required to rejoin statutory health insurance (GKV).
-However, you can opt-out of this obligation within three months to remain with your PHI.
+If your salary falls below the annual income threshold (2025: 73,800 euros), you will generally be subject to mandatory insurance in the statutory health insurance (GKV).
+However, you can apply for an exemption from this obligation within three months if you wish to remain in private health insurance (PKV).

 Do I need to inform my private disability insurance about a job change?

-Am I insured between two jobs?
+Am I insured between jobs?

 Subscribe to our newsletter